 In Australia, petrol stations have the opportunity to utilise their positions on neighbourhood corners and city-to-suburb corridors to service customers’ desire for convenience.
-By shifting focus from fuel dispense to offering convenience, next generation fuel stations will remain buoyant, cementing their place in the community.
+Shifting focus from fuel to an offer of convenience will help fuel stations retain their frequently-visited status.

 In 2017, oil major, Caltex, introduced a pilot concept called The Foodary to Sydney’s inner-west.
 They used a high-visitation location to test offers of fresh food, ready meals, parcel pick-up and laundry services for nearby residents.
 Following a successful trial, The Foodary opened 30 locations in 2018.
 The Foodary’s wide acceptance indicates movement from traditional supermarket partnerships to a new retail format.

 Could good coffee be the new black gold?

 Fuel stations globally are switching gears, aggressively seeking alternative revenue streams to supplement reduced fuel spend.
 According to 2018 data from the ABS, Aussie households are now spending more dining out than on automotive fuel each week.
 Picking up a coffee when refuelling is not a new or novel concept but picking up a quality, barista-made coffee in an inviting environment – this is where progressive operators are seeing success.